ascoderu/lokole/README.rst

 The script will then provision a cluster in Azure Kubernetes Service and install the project via Helm.
 The secrets to connect to the provisioned cluster will be stored in the :code:`secrets` directory.

+As an alternative to the Kubnernets deployment, a Virtual Machine may also be provisioned to run the services by passing the following environment variables to the Docker setup script:

+- :code:`DEPLOY_COMPUTE`: Must be set to :code:`vm` to toggle the Virtual Machine deployment mode.

+- :code:`VM_RESOURCE_GROUP_NAME`: The resource group into which to provision the Azure Virtual Machine.

+- :code:`VM_SKU`: The type of VMs to provision into the cluster.
+  This should be one of the supported `Linux VM sizes <https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes>`_.

 There is a `script <https://github.com/ascoderu/lokole/blob/master/install.py>`_ to set up a new Lokole email client.
 The script will install the email app in this